SamiiRoebuck/research-blog/content/blog/testing-and-evaluation/category-update.md

 ---
-title: 'Category Update'
+title: 'Potential Category Change'
 date: 2020-2-27 18:21:13
 category: 'testing and evaluation'
 ---

-After completing the prototype, experiencing the time needed to generate enough data to train a sufficient model, and taking time to resort over the different categories of recyclables on the Leeds.gov website, I have reevaluated what categories are necessary for Kerbit to be a functional product as well as minimising the number of categories that need to be made.
+After completing the prototype, experiencing the time needed to generate enough data to train a sufficient model, and taking time to re-sort over the different categories of recyclables on the Leeds.gov website, I have re-evaluated what categories are necessary for Kerbit to be a functional product as well as minimising the number of categories that need to be made.

 ### Categories for green bin recyclables